aip-dev/aip.dev/aip/general/0158/aip.md

 - The response **must not** be a streaming response.
 - Services **may** support using page tokens across versions of a service, but are not required to do so.
-- Response messages for collections **should** define a `string next_page_token` field, providing the user with a page token that may be used to retrieve the next page.
+- Response messages for collections **must** define a `string next_page_token` field, providing the user with a page token that may be used to retrieve the next page.
   - The field containing pagination results **should** be the first field in the message and have a field number of `1`.
 It **should** be a repeated field containing a list of resources constituting a single page of results.